 I also assemble care packages to keep in my car and give to homeless people when I encounter them on the street.

-I joined a panel of experts on the local NPR show “Houston Matters” to discuss practical ways that citizens can help homeless people.
+I joined a panel of experts on the local NPR show “Houston Matters” to discuss practical ways to help the homeless.
 The segment was inspired by a caller who wondered if giving money to homeless people was the best way to help them.
-Listen to the segment below and share how you deal with homeless people who ask for money.
+Listen to the segment below and share how you help the homeless who ask for money.

 Click here to listen to the full show.